Eurabia conspiracy theory: Spread of conspiracies and further influences

+During the 2010s, the Eurabia narrative was largely overtaken by the broader Great Replacement conspiracy theory, which similarly claimed that white Europeans were being deliberately replaced through Muslim immigration.

 Europe

+France

+Although Bat Ye'or claimed France led the conspiracy, mainstream French politicians rarely used the term "Eurabia".
+Similar themes of demographic replacement later entered mainstream French politics, most notably during the 2022 presidential campaign of far-right candidate Éric Zemmour.

 Germany

+Jean-Léon Gérôme's The Slave Market (1886), used in 2019 campaign posters by the AfD with the slogan "So Europe doesn't become Eurabia!"

 In 2010, German politician Thilo Sarrazin released Germany Abolishes Itself.
 The book contends that with continued Islamic immigration, Germany will become a majority Muslim nation.
 Journalist Simon Kuper has argued that, with over 1 million copies sold, Sarrazin had done more to publicize the concept of Eurabia than anybody else in Europe.

-In political campaigning for the 2019 European Parliament election, Germany's far-right party AfD used Jean-Léon Gérôme's 1886 painting The Slave Market with the slogan "Europeans vote AfD!" and "So Europe doesn't become Eurabia!".
-Deutsche Welle reported that the reproduction of the painting suggestively depicted dark-skinned men with beards and foreign-dress "inspecting the teeth of a nude white woman".
+In political campaigning for the 2019 European Parliament election, Germany's far-right party Alternative for Germany (AfD) used Jean-Léon Gérôme's 1886 painting The Slave Market with the slogan "Europeans vote AfD!" and "So Europe doesn't become Eurabia!".
+In January 2024, investigative outlet Correctiv revealed that AfD politicians had attended the 2023 Potsdam far-right meeting with neo-Nazi activists to discuss a plan for mass deportations of immigrants and non-assimilated citizens, a concept known as "remigration" derived from replacement and Eurabia theories.

+Hungary

+In Central Europe, Hungarian Prime Minister Viktor Orbán and his ruling Fidesz party incorporated Eurabia-style themes into official state messaging following the 2015 European migrant crisis.
+Orbán repeatedly described Muslim migration as a deliberate plot by European Union leadership to dilute European Christian identity, using replacement narratives in national election campaigns and government-sponsored billboards.

 Italy

-In 2004, journalist Oriana Fallaci claimed that Muslim immigration and high fertility was part of the conspiracy theory.
+In 2004, journalist Oriana Fallaci claimed that Muslim immigration and high fertility were part of an Islamic strategy to take over Europe.
 In 2005, Fallaci told The Wall Street Journal that "Europe is no longer Europe", adding "it is 'Eurabia,' a colony of Islam".

-In 2011, Francesco Speroni, a sitting MEP for Lega Nord, stated that he shared the same view as Anders Behring Breivik's idea "that we are going towards Eurabia".
-In the aftermath of the shooting, Speroni confirmed his agreement with Breivik on the conspiracy theory in an interview with Radio 24.
+In 2011, Francesco Speroni, a sitting MEP for Lega Nord, stated that he agreed with Anders Behring Breivik's claim "that we are going towards Eurabia".
+Following the 2011 Norway attacks, Speroni reaffirmed his support for the Eurabia concept in an interview with Radio 24.

-In 2018, Giulio Meotti used the theory in relation to the demographics of Europe, writing that "Europe is over.
+In 2018, Giulio Meotti referenced the theory regarding European demographics, writing that "Europe is over.
 Its future will be a mix of Eurabia and a geriatric ward."

-In May 2019, ahead of the European elections, Lega Nord leader for Sarzana claimed that both the European People's Party and the Party of European Socialists were attempting to bring about Eurabia.
-The day before the vote, Italian Deputy Prime Minister Matteo Salvini endorsed the theory as a genuine threat.
-He insisted that a state of Eurabia had already occurred in Sweden, a claim which the Swedish embassy promptly denied with an official statement.
-Invoking the memory of Oriana Fallaci, he released an anti-migrant speech on Twitter, accompanied by the message "No to Eurabia".
+In May 2019, ahead of the European elections, the Lega Nord leader for Sarzana claimed that both the European People's Party and the Party of European Socialists were working to establish Eurabia.
+The day before the vote, Italian Deputy Prime Minister Matteo Salvini endorsed the theory and asserted that Sweden had already become Eurabia, prompting an official denial from the Swedish embassy.
+Invoking Fallaci, Salvini posted an anti-migration speech with the slogan "No to Eurabia".